nagaeki/blog/content/posts/idrac-8-settings-and-tricks.md

 There is this wonderful docker image on Github [tigerblue77/Dell_iDRAC_fan_controller_Docker](https://github.com/tigerblue77/Dell_iDRAC_fan_controller_Docker) that not only has a second-level response time, but also allows the bios curve to kick in if things get out of hand for the quiet low speed settings.

-However, in my own testing, even with a fan speed of just 5%, my two E5-2680 V4s never exceeded 70 degress with max load. **But do not take my word for it.
-Do your own testing for your hardware's safety.** Still,this approach is much safer.
-I ended up using this method in the end.
+~~However, in my own testing, even with a fan speed of just 5%, my two E5-2680 V4s never exceeded 70 degress with max load.~~ **But do not take my word for it.
+Do your own testing for your hardware's safety.**

+Turns out I have made a mistake, and the previous test method did not put enough stress on the CPUs.
+Read about how to properly stress test and check temperatures [here]().

+### Fan speed curve, but faster response

 # Storage